U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 1There are 42 U.S. gallons in a barrel.

-2EIA uses Product Supplied to approximately represent consumption of petroleum products; it measures the disappearance of these products from primary sources, i.e., refineries, natural gas-processing plants, blending plants, pipelines, and bulk terminals.
+2EIA uses Product Supplied to approximately represent consumption of petroleum products.
+It measures the disappearance of these products from primary sources, such as refineries, natural gas processing plants, blending plants, pipelines, and bulk terminals.

 Other FAQs about Gasoline

 - Can I tell where the gasoline at my local station comes from?